SameBoy/sameboy.github.io/debugger.md

 ## Command Syntax

-Debugger commands being with the commands, followed optionally by a slash (`/`) and a modifier, and then followed optionally by a space and the argument.
+Debugger commands begin with the command itself, followed optionally by a slash (`/`) and a modifier, and then followed optionally by a space and the argument.

 For example, a command with no modifier and no argument:
 ```